richard-porter/frozen-kernel/README.md

 ### Cross-Platform Behavioral Profiling

 The DISC behavioral profiling methodology developed in this project — testing multiple AI models against the same safety-relevant criteria — is an empirical measurement of what Jacob et al. formalize.
 Different models have different effective inference budgets for safety-relevant reasoning.
-Some models plan deeper into the consequences of their responses (evaluating downstream effects on vulnerable users).
+Some models plan deeper into the consequences of their responses.
 Others halt at immediate prompt satisfaction.
 The variation across platforms is not random; it reflects different computational constraints producing different predictable failure patterns.

 The inference budget framework gives this cross-platform variation a formal vocabulary: models don’t differ in “alignment quality” as a vague property.
 They differ in measurable planning depth for specific categories of safety-relevant reasoning.

 **Reference:** Jacob, A.P., Gupta, A., & Andreas, J. (2024).
 “Modeling Boundedly Rational Agents with Latent Inference Budgets.”
-International Conference on Learning Representations (ICLR). https://news.mit.edu/2024/building-better-ai-helper-start-modeling-irrational-behavior-humans-0419
+ICLR. https://news.mit.edu/2024/building-better-ai-helper-start-modeling-irrational-behavior-humans-0419

 -----